Annanagar Mudhal Theru: Cast

+Production

+The film was launched at Prasad Studios on 10 July 1987 along with song recording of "Hey Pachaikili".
+Despite the film's title, none of the scenes were shot at Anna Nagar.
+The filming was completed in November 1987.

 Soundtrack

 The music was composed by Chandrabose.
-The songs became chartbusters.
+The songs especially "Medhuva Medhuva" became chartbusters.

 Release and reception

 Annanagar Mudhal Theru was released on 14 January 1988.
-The following week, N. Krishnaswamy of The Indian Express praised the performances of Janakaraj and Sathyaraj, but noted that, slowly the film "belies its distinctive start and sluds into tiresome cliches so well-beloved to Tamil cinema."
+The following week, N. Krishnaswamy of The Indian Express praised the performances of Janagaraj and Sathyaraj, but noted that, slowly the film "belies its distinctive start and sluds into tiresome cliches so well-beloved to Tamil cinema."
 Jayamanmadhan of Kalki gave a mixed review for various aspects, including the editing and inclusion of ingredients not relevant to the story.